Bhawani Singh: Early life

-Born to Maharaja Sir Sawai Man Singh II and his first wife, Marudhar Kanwar of Jodhpur, Bhawani Singh was educated at Sheshbagh School, Srinagar, The Doon School, Dehradun, and later Harrow School in the United Kingdom.
+Born to Maharaja Sir Sawai Man Singh II and his first wife, Marudhar Kanwar of Jaipur, Bhawani Singh was educated at Sheshbagh School, Srinagar, The Doon School, Dehradun, and later Harrow School in the United Kingdom.
 As the first male heir born to a reigning maharaja of Jaipur for generations (all others, including his father, who was originally a minor noble, were adopted), his birth was a celebrated event in Jaipur.
 It is said that so much champagne flowed in celebration of his birth that the new heir was nicknamed "Bubbles".

 Military career

 Singh was commissioned into Indian Army in the 3rd Cavalry as a second Lieutenant holding a short-service commission in 1951 and was selected for the President's Bodyguards in 1954.
-On 31 July 1957, he received a regular commission as a lieutenant (seniority from 22 October 1954, and seniority as second lieutenant from 22 October 1952) with the service number IC-9015.
-Promoted to the ranl of captain on 22 October 1958, he served in the President's Bodyguard till 1963.
+On 31 July 1957, he received a regular commission as a lieutenant (seniority from 22 October 1954, and seniority as a second lieutenant from 22 October 1952) with the service number IC-9015.
+Promoted to the rank of captain on 22 October 1958, he served in the President's Bodyguard till 1963.

 Singh was posted to 50th Parachute Brigade in 1963.
 Later, he was posted as Adjutant of the Indian Military Academy at Dehradun from January 1964 to 1967, during which time he was promoted to major on 22 October 1965.

-In 1967, Singh was appointed second-in-command of the 10th battalion, The Parachute Regiment (Commando) (10 Para Cdo), one of the two elite Special Forces battalions.
+In 1967, Singh was appointed second-in-command of the 10th battalion, Parachute Regiment (Commando) (10 Para Cdo), one of the two elite Special Forces battalions.
 He was appointed the Commanding Officer (CO) in 1968.